Marvel shows are now available through Apple Podcast subscriptions

 On October 4th, subscribers will get early access to the first two episodes of Marvel's Wastelanders: Hawkeye, which features Stephen Lang as Hawkeye and Sasha Lane as his estranged 17-year-old daughter Ash.
 You'll be able to listen to future installments of Marvel's Wastelanders, including ones centered around Black Widow, Wolverine and Doctor Doom, before they're available elsewhere.
 Other podcasts are on the way too.

-The new channels build on the partnership Marvel and SiriusXM forged in 2019.
+The new channels build on the partnership Marvel and SiriusXM .
 They've released original podcasts on other platforms, such as Pandora, Stitcher and, of course, SiriusXM.
 The companies say they'll share new episodes of podcasts elsewhere after they debut on Marvel Podcasts Unlimited.

 The Marvel channel is available in more than 170 countries.
 You'll be able to subscribe to Marvel Podcasts Unlimited through the channel.
-The service costs $4 a month (which may vary by country) after a seven-day trial.
-Marvel and SiriusXM are launching the channel and subscription three months after Apple rolled out paid channels in the Podcasts app.
+The service costs $4/month (which may vary by country) after a seven-day trial.
+Marvel and SiriusXM are launching the channel and subscription three months after in the Podcasts app.